mehul0810/wp-distraction-free-view/readme.txt

 3. Refreshed Fullscreen mode

 == Changelog ==

+= 1.5.0: 10th March 2020 =
+- Improvement: Refactor code to use PHP namespaces
+- Fix: Resolve issues related to assets not loading

 = 1.4.5: 26th November 2019 =
 - Ensure that "Read Mode" button text can be changed from settings